bouk/babelfish/README.md

 ## To do

 Probably still a lot.
-There's many variables like `$BASH_SOURCE` that aren't translated, and a bunch of arithmetic expressions aren't implemented either.
+There's a couple variables like `$BASH_SOURCE` that aren't translated, and not all arithmetic expressions are implemented either.
 Pull requests and issues welcome!